bootUR: An R Package for Bootstrap Unit Root Tests: Unit root tests

 To decide on whether to use BSQT or FDR control, relative sample sizes can be considered.
 The Monte Carlo comparison of \citet{Smeekes15} reveals that the FDR-controlling test is somewhat more accurate when the sample size $T$ is at least of equal magnitude as the number of time series $N$, whereas the BSQT method is clearly preferable when $T$ is much smaller than $N$, since the FDR-controlling test then suffers from a lack of power.
+While \citet{Smeekes15} investigates the performance of (various) bootstrap unit root tests based on the standard ADF test with intercept only, we conduct an additional Monte Carlo simulation experiment in Appendix \ref{appendix:simstudy} that compares the asymptotic \fct{adf} test to the bootstrap tests\fct{boot\_ur}, \fct{boot\_sqt} and \fct{boot\_fdr} based on the union of rejections test, which is the default in the package \pkg{bootUR}.

-\section{Bootstrap-based Inference}
+\section{Bootstrap-based inference}

-We rely on bootstrap methods to obtain critical values and/or $p$-values for all of the unit root tests discussed in Section \ref{sec:URT}.
+We mainly rely on bootstrap methods to obtain critical values and/or $p$~values for all of the unit root tests discussed in Section \ref{sec:URT}.
 In the \pkg{bootUR} package, six bootstrap methods are implemented: the sieve bootstrap (SB), moving block bootstrap (MBB), sieve wild bootstrap (SWB), dependent wild bootstrap (DWB), block wild bootsrap (BWB) and autoregressive wild bootstrap (AWB).
 Their properties are summarized in Table \ref{boot_prop}, and discussed more extensively below.
 As immediately apparent from Table \ref{boot_prop}, any `off-the-shelf' time series bootstrap method may be used to counteract size distortions arising from neglected serial correlation \citep{Schwert89}; whereas a wild bootstrap method is needed to deal with general forms of heteroskedasticity \citep{CavaliereTaylor08, CavaliereTaylor09ER}.
 General forms of cross-sectional dependence can be captured by any bootstrap method apart from the sieve ones.